nelson-lang/nelson-gitbook/en/string/strcmp.md

 ## Input argument

- - s1 - a string or cell of strings.
+ - s1 - a string, string array or cell of strings.
- - s2 - a string or cell of strings.
+ - s2 - a string, string array or cell of strings.

 ## Output argument